beginning of content

 Breast engorgement is when your breast tissue overfills with milk, blood and other fluids.

 When your baby is born, your breasts are given a signal to start full milk production.
-Your milk usually comes in 1 to 4 days after your baby is born.
-Breast engorgement is quite normal in the first few days after your baby is born.
+Your milk usually starts around 2 to 3 days after your baby is born.
+Breast engorgement that occurs in the first few days after your baby is born is known as ‘physiological engorgement’.
+It is quite common and usually resolves on its own with effective breastfeeding.

-Breast engorgement can also happen at any time when you are breastfeeding, especially when your baby’s sleeping or feeding patterns change and they feed less.
+Breast engorgement can also happen at any time when you are breastfeeding or expressing breast milk, especially if your baby’s sleeping or feeding patterns change and they feed less than usual.
+It can also occur if you have an oversupply of breast milk.
+Breast engorgement that happens after you have already established breastfeeding is known as ‘secondary’ or ‘pathological engorgement’.

 What are the symptoms of breast engorgement?

-Your nipples can become stretched or flat and tight.
+Your nipples might become stretched, or flat and tight.
 This can make it difficult for your baby to attach to the breast.

 Landscape illustration of a normal breast, lobules and nipple, alongside a breast with engorgement, swollen lobules and a flat nipple.

-Illustration shows changes to the nipple and lobules during a breast engorgement versus a normal breast.
+Illustration showing the changes to the nipple and lobules during breast engorgement versus a normal breast.

 Portrait illustration of a normal breast and lobules, alongside a breast with engorgement and swollen lobules.

-Illustration shows changes to the nipple and lobules during a breast engorgement versus a normal breast.
+Illustration showing the changes to the nipple and lobules during breast engorgement versus a normal breast.

 What causes breast engorgement?